twisteroidambassador/async_stagger/README.rst

 Miscellaneous Remarks
 =====================

+Asynchronous address resolution is added in v0.2.1.
+With that, I feel that the package should be fairly feature-complete.

 I have implemented Happy Eyeballs-like algorithms in some of my other projects, and this module reflects the things I have learned.
 However I have yet to